-The following are images captured from a Google search for “Non-Emergency Medical Transportation,”
+The following are images captured from two Google searches conducted at the same time for “Non-Emergency Medical Transportation” and “NEMT.”